Trout Fishing in East Metro

 The East Metro Area has two stocked trout streams.

 The Vermillion River (and its tributaries) is a designated trout stream from 1.1 mile downstream of the U.S. Highway 52 bridge upstream to Highview Avenue in Eureka Township.
-Much of this stretch of stream harbors a self-sustaining population of brown trout.
-That portion of the stream within Rambling River Park in Farmington is stocked with yearling rainbow trout annually prior to the opening day of the trout season.
+Much of this stretch of stream harbors a self-sustaining population of Brown Trout.
+That portion of the stream within Rambling River Park in Farmington is stocked with yearling Rainbow Trout annually prior to the opening day of the trout season.

 Brown trout are moderately abundant in the Vermillion, with a good population of larger fish available.
 There are several stretches of stream with public access.

-More detailed information on the Vermillion, including a map indicating public fishing areas.
+More detailed information on the Vermillion.

 Brown's Creek is located at the north edge of Stillwater.
 Trout inhabit that portion of the creek from below State Highway 96 and the mouth, located near the intersection of State Highway 96 and State Highway 95.